rust-fuzz/afl.rs/README.md

 ## Tweakables

+To look for logic errors in safe Rust code, use the `no-landing-pads` rustc upon compilation of the AFL entrypoint.
+This causes the fuzzer to treat any Rust panic as a crash.
+Examples of usage:

+* `rustc -Z no-landing-pads`
+* `cargo rustc -- -Z no-landing-pads`

 If your program has a slow set-up phase that does not depend on the input data, you can set `AFL_DEFER_FORKSRV=1` for a substantial speed-up, provided that you insert a call to `afl_coverage::init()` after the set-up and before any